-Doug Fertig received a BFA in Ceramics from Alfred University and an MFA in Ceramics from SUNY New Paltz.
-Doug has taught as an adjunct professor at SUNY New Paltz, Marymount Manhattan College and Long Island University.
-He has also worked as a studio assistant for KleinReid and Lightexture and as a glaze technician for Christopher Spitzmiller.
-Doug recently had a line of ceramic products for sale on Gilt and a collaborative commission with Kulvase for a vase that preserves the life of flowers, which was featured in House Beautiful.
-Doug has always been curious about the objects we make a part of our lives and how those things begin to reflect aspects of our own personality and behavior.
-Outside of the studio, Doug enjoys exercising, eating and things that are shiny.
+Doug is the UX/UI Design Lead at Everlasting Footprint—a platform for people to curate and preserve life stories.
+Previously, he was a user experience designer for Live Surface, for whom he conducted produce and website testing to ensure successful product implementation and operational efficiency.
+Doug received a BFA in Ceramics from Alfred University and an MFA in Ceramics from SUNY New Paltz.
+He has also taught as an adjunct professor at SUNY New Paltz, Marymount Manhattan College and Long Island University.
+Doug had a line of ceramic products for sale on Gilt and a collaborative commission with Kulvase for a vase that preserves the life of flowers, which was featured in House Beautiful.

-Dayoung Hong is a product designer from Seoul, Korea.
-She obtained her BFA in Industrial Design from Sookmyung Women’s University, and has experience working across a broad range of design fields including UX/UI, graphic design, package design and editorial design.
-In 2014, her work was highlighted at the Seoul Design Festival.
-Before moving to NYC, she participated in an industry-academic project with SAMSUNG ITS and worked for a package design company.
-Dayoung believes that design created out of love towards humans and understanding of human nature will truly move everyone.
-Her goal is to develop user-friendly designs by determining what users need through observation of their subconscious habits and behaviors.
+Dayoung is a product and UX designer for Critical Mass.
+She creates digital screen experiences and interactive prototypes for clients like BMW USA.
+She obtained her BFA in Industrial Design from Sookmyung Women’s University, and has worked in several design fields including UX/UI, graphic design, package design and editorial design.
+In 2014, Dayoung work was highlighted at the Seoul Design Festival.
+Before moving to NYC, she participated in an industry-academic project with SAMSUNG ITS.

-Will received his BA in Studio Sculpture from Hendrix College in Arkansas.
-He built on that strong conceptual experience as a Core Fellow at Penland School of Crafts in Western North Carolina, where he developed a diverse set of fine craft skills that range from ceramics and glass to wood and metal work.
-Movement, play, and exploration have always been integral parts of his work.
-As a craftsperson he is fascinated with the way people interact with things and objects.
-As a designer he is driven to inspire and provoke behavior change in others.
+Will is a designer and shop manager at YoungBuk Art Services—a metal fabrication shop located in Brooklyn, NY.
+He received his BA in Studio Sculpture from Hendrix College in Arkansas.
+He also served as a Core Fellow at Penland School of Crafts in Western North Carolina, where he developed a diverse set of fine craft skills ranging from ceramics and glass to wood and metal work.